narcisneacsu194/airport-ticket-management/README.md

 What I would change to this project ?
 Instead of H2 database engine, I would use a real world alternative like MySQL, PostgreSQL etc.

-The other thing I would change, is that instead of using Thymeleaf as my dynamic view, I would replace it with AngularJS, as it becomes more and more used in the real world projects.
+The other thing I would change, is that instead of using Thymeleaf as my dynamic view, I would replace it with AngularJS, because I think it is more easy to use and has a richer documentation.

 I would also want to integrate this application within a cloud computing service, like Microsoft Azure.